Pranjal-sharma-SDE/Posh-pair/Readme.md

 Card Component
 The Card component is responsible for rendering the swipable cards.
 It uses the react-tinder-card library to handle the swiping functionality.
 The card displays information about the individual, including their name, age, location, and an image.
 It also has buttons for rejecting, super liking, and liking the individual.

-##App Component
+##  Component
 The App component is the entry point of the application.
 It includes the navigation setup and renders the AppNavigator component.

-##Screens
+## Screens
-HomeScreen
+### HomeScreen
 The HomeScreen is the main screen of the app.
 It renders the Card component, allowing users to swipe through the cards.
 ![PoshPair Logo]()

-##MatchScreen
+### MatchScreen
-The MatchScreen is displayed when there is a match with a high match percentage.
+ MatchScreen is displayed when there is a match with a high match percentage.
 It shows detailed information about the matched individual.

-##Styles
+### Styling
 The styles for the components are defined in the styles object within the respective component files.
 Styling is done using a combination of Flexbox and custom styles.

-##Future Steps
+##  Future Steps
 Here are some future steps you can consider for enhancing the PoshPair app:

-##User Authentication: Implement user authentication to allow users to create accounts and log in.
+##  User Authentication: Implement user authentication to allow users to create accounts and log in.

-##Backend Integration: Connect the app to a backend server to store and retrieve user data and card information.
+## Backend Integration: Connect the app to a backend server to store and retrieve user data and card information.

-##User Profiles: Create user profiles with additional information and settings.
+##   User Profiles: Create user profiles with   information and settings.

-##Chat Feature: Implement a chat feature for users who have matched with each other.
+##Chat  Features: Implement a chat feature for users who have matched with each other.

 ##Animations: Add animations to enhance the user experience during card swiping and transitions.